A guide to planning a trip to Uluru-Kata Tjuta National Park in the red heart of Australia

 - Stick to walks and paths they are clearly marked.

-Note that there are NO toilets at the top of Uluru so if you decide to climb it and then need the loo what will you do?
+Note that there are NO toilets at the top of Uluru.
+If you decide to climb it and then need the loo what will you do?
 Not a nice thought considering rains will wash whatever it is you leave behind from the top into the water holes at the bottom.

 If you are visiting Uluru soon or are just considering a trip I hope this has been useful to help with your planning.
-We loved our trip and next time we are hoping to drive and spend more time in what is truly the red heart of Australia.
+We loved our trip.
+Next time we are hoping to drive and spend more time in what is truly the red heart of Australia.

 PIN FOR LATER – VISITING ULURU AUSTRALIA